 Use / application of strategic framework

-Of the 76 survey respondents, 29 (approximately 38%) confirmed having used the guidance provided in the strategic framework in designing capacity development intervention(s) in support of the KMGBF.
+Of the 76 survey respondents, 29, of which XX are Parties (approximately 38% [YY% of Parties]) confirmed having used the guidance provided in the strategic framework in designing capacity development intervention(s) in support of the KMGBF.
 Among those 29 respondents, majority used it frequently in designing capacity development programmes and projects (15 applications) and many also used it to guide the integration of capacity development into institutional processes and systems supporting NBSAP implementation (14 applications).
 A number of respondents also commonly used it to support the creation or revision of NBSAPs and the design of capacity development action plans at various levels (13 applications each).
 Overall, these findings show that the framework is primarily being used as a planning tool to support capacity‑building at the systemic and institutional levels, consistent with the framework’s intended purpose and objectives (see Figure 2).

 Figure 2.
 Use of the strategic framework